-ESG Topic: Fair and Decent Work
+ESG topic: Fair and decent work

-Commitment We will provide our employees with the environment needed to fulfil their potential

-Goal To achieve equal pay for all employees regardless of gender in the UK to maintain entitlement to family-related leave regardless of gender or role within the Group receiving Real Living Hours in t to To maintain the number of ted employees earning above the dless Real Living Wage and pr receiving Real Living Hours in available to all members opportunities nenting a gement system members of Data % gender pay gap % of employees entitled to family-related leave % of employees receiving the Real Living Wage % of employees receiving the Real Living Hours % of workers that participated in career development reviews each year Number of completed training videos per employee Target 0% 100% 100% 100% 100% TBD КРІ 3.28% 100% 100% 100% 100% 44%
+Commitment We will provide our employees with the environment needed to fulfil their potential Goal To achieve equal pay for all employees regardless of gender in the UK To maintain entitlement to family-related leave regardless of gender or role within the Group To maintain the nu employees earninş Real Living Wage a Real Living Hours i g above the nd receiving To provide more trai development oppor though implementii Management syster members of staff wi tunities ng a Learning n available to all Data % gender pay gap % of employees entitled to family-related leave % of employees receiving the Real Living Wage % of employees receiving the Real Living Hours % of workers that participated in career development reviews each year Number of completed training videos per employee Target 0% 100% 100% 100% 100% TBD KPI 3.28% 100% 100% 100% 100% 44%

-\We have restated this metric to track the hours training time compiled via a global training platform.
+We have restated this metric to track the hours training time compiled via a global training platform.
 We tracked 10,476 completed training videos, averaging 44 completed videos per employee (average headcount) this year.
 We plan to review this metric to further improve our training-focused performance indicators.